Introduction Quiz

 Question 3

-Arrange the cloud service models from most customer control to least customer control:
+Arrange these AWS services from most to least customer control:

 Drag to arrange in the correct order (most control → least control)